Julius Petersen (literary scholar): National Socialism

-But by the 1960s a new generation was coming to the fore: Cold War imperatives had generated a new set of targets for political hatred, and the taboo on discussing the Hitler period in public became a little less absolute.
+But by the 1960s, a new generation was coming to the fore: Cold War imperatives had generated a new set of targets for political hatred, and the taboo on discussing the Hitler period in public became a little less absolute.
 More recently, arguments have surfaced that it was precisely because of his known intellectual support for the Hitler regime that, in respect of his personal situation, Petersen felt able to take significant risks on a human level.
 After 1933 it became clear that antisemitism was no mere toxic mantra for street politicians but a core underpinning of government belief.
 Many Jews escaped abroad.
 Others, unable to afford to escape or unwilling to accept that the Nazis believed their own propaganda, stayed in Germany and were, in vast numbers, murdered at the direction of the government a few years later.
 Petersen continued to employ Jewish assistants at the university in defiance of government diktats and where possible protected them.
 The case most often cited in respect of Petersen's personal actions is that of Eduard Berend who, with Petersen's support, managed to remain in Germany till 1938, and then to escape successfully to America via Switzerland.
-Later, when Petersen's involvement in the case of Berend became known to colleagues, his fellow (rival) literary scholar, Franz Koch, demanded in writing that Petersen should be removed by the university authorities, because he was not acting in accordance with the interests of "the movement".
+Later, when Petersen's involvement in the case of Berend became known to colleagues, his fellow (rival) literary scholar, Franz Koch, demanded in writing that Petersen should be removed by authorities of the Friedrich Wilhelm University of Berlin, because he was not acting in accordance with the interests of "the movement".
 Petersen successfully defended his position, insisting that he had helped Berend and others not on account of their race, but in the interests of the smooth operation of the university and on account of the need to keep hold of "the best men".
 Two of his better known students, identified by the authorities as Jewish or half-Jewish, whom Petersen helped to escape the country after their situation in Germany had become unacceptably dangerous, were Richard Alewyn and Charlotte Jolles.
 Both later spoke of him with nothing but respect, despite his well publicised statements, during the Hitler years, in support of National Socialism.
 When Petersen died in 1941 it was Alewyn, by this time resident in America, who published an obituary in "German Quarterly", a periodical publication produced by the "American Association of Teachers of German", in which he defended his former tutor's integrity and paid tribute to his helpfulness.